-3.9.8 Code Passthrough
+3.9.7 Code Passthrough

 Coconut supports the ability to pass arbitrary code through the compiler without being touched, for compatibility with other variants of Python, such as Cython or Mython.
+When using Coconut to compile to another variant of Python, make sure you name your source file properly to ensure the resulting compiled code has the right file extension for the intended usage.

-Anything placed between \(\) and the corresponding close parenthesis will be passed through, as well as any line starting with \\, which will have the additional effect of allowing indentation under it.
+Anything placed between \() and the corresponding close parenthesis will be passed through, as well as any line starting with \\, which will have the additional effect of allowing indentation under it.